xlladdins/xll/docs/Excel4MacrosA-D.md

 | FALSE             | Does not save the file                                                                        |
 | Omitted           | If you've made changes to the file, displays a dialog box asking if you want to save the file |

-Route\_logical    is a logical value that specifies whether to route the file after closing it.
+Route\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to route the file after closing it.
 This argument is ignored if there is not a routing slip present.

 |                    |                                                                                                       |
 | ------------------ | ----------------------------------------------------------------------------------------------------- |